 In 32-bit mode, the 68030 supports a 4 GB address space.
 In 24-bit mode, however, the upper 8 address bits are ignored, and the maximum address space is limited to 16 MB.
 The MMU remaps addresses so that RAM, ROM, VRAM, and I/O all appear within this 16 MB range.
 Although the address translation is transparent to software, it has the effect of limiting the amount of addressable RAM to 8 MB.

-Figure 1-2 shows the 32-bit memory map of the PowerBook 165c.
-Figure 1-3 compares the 24-bit and 32-bit memory maps.
+Figure 2 shows the 32-bit memory map of the PowerBook 180c.
+Figure 3 on page 8 compares the 24-bit and 32-bit memory maps.